-Many dividend stocks with durable businesses are shareholder-friendly and increase their dividends over time at a rate faster than inflation to boot!
+Many dividend stocks with durable businesses are shareholder friendly and increase their dividends over time at a rate faster than inflation to boot!

-Here's a list of such stocks: Royal Bank of Canada, TELUS, TC Energy, Fortis, and Brookfield Property Partners.
+Here's a list of such stocks from the top of my mind: Fortis, Royal Bank of Canada, TELUS, TC Energy, and Granite REIT.

-They are leaders in their corresponding industries and handily make up a five-stock diversified portfolio should you choose an equal weighting in each stock, as they're from the financial, telecom, energy, utility, and real estate sectors, respectively.
+They are leaders in their corresponding industries and handily make up a five-stock diversified portfolio should you choose an equal weighting in each stock, as they're from the utility, financial, telecom, energy, and real estate sectors, respectively.

-At writing, their dividend yields range from 3.3% to 6.6% with an average yield of 4.5%.
-Additionally, they're all expected to deliver long-term earnings-per-share growth of at least 5% annually.
+At writing, their dividend yields range from 3.9% to 5.8% with an average yield of close to 4.5%.
+Additionally, they're expected to deliver long-term earnings-per-share growth of about 5% annually.